Skip to main content

 Common chronic, conditions that a may be covered for specialty pharmacy care include:

 Individualized education is at the forefront of specialty services to be sure you feel comfortable and understand your medication.
-Often, you as the patient will be teamed up with a care coordinator that can answer your questions about your medication, provide disease education, and even help you secure payment for your medications when you cannot afford them or don’t have adequate insurance.
+Often, you as the patient will be teamed up with a care coordinator that can answer your questions about your medication, provide disease education, and even help you research payment for your medications when you cannot afford them or your insurance does not fully cover all the costs.

 Your care coordinator will work closely with your doctor to be sure your medication and dose are appropriate, screen for drug interactions, monitor for side effects, and be sure that refills are shipped in a timely manner.
 Unnecessary costs can be avoided and professionals will work on your behalf to make sure you can take your medication without fail.